 Applicants must certify by signature that all of the information in the application is true and correct.
-Please note that if applicants supply information as part of the application that is false or misleading in a material particular, the application will not be considered OR, if the grant is made and it is discovered that information supplied was false or misleading in a material particular, the grant will be revoked and funds, plus interest, must be repaid.
+Please note that if applicants supply information as part of the application that is false or misleading in a material particular, the application will not be considered or, if the grant is made and it is discovered that information supplied was false or misleading in a material particular, the grant supplied was false or misleading in a material particular, the grant supplied was false or misleading in a material particular.